MegaMek/megamek.github.io/_posts/2021-10-30-New Development Release v0.49.4.md

 ![Assign Personnel Updates](https://i.imgur.com/2MbRfXyl.png){:.img-fluid}

-We've also added support for Tripod BattleMechs, properly layered force camouflage (Windchild - my bad on that not being implemented from the start of the camouflage changes), total XP earnings tracking, the Maintainer unofficial SPA, a few new minor campaign options, and moved era definitions to a data file (albeit in their barely used state).
+We've also added support for Tripod BattleMeks, properly layered force camouflage (Windchild - my bad on that not being implemented from the start of the camouflage changes), total XP earnings tracking, the Maintainer unofficial SPA, a few new minor campaign options, and moved era definitions to a data file (albeit in their barely used state).

 Finally, there have also been a bunch of bugfixes.